Template-Guided 3D Molecular Pose Generation via Flow Matching and Differentiable Optimization: Experimental details

-\gls{FM-MA}, exhibits the poorest performance across all metrics, highlighting the importance of the pose refinement.
+In Table \ref{tab:poAblation}, we evaluate the impact of the \gls{PO} stage and its objectives on pose prediction. \gls{FM-MA}, exhibits the poorest performance across all metrics, highlighting the importance of the pose refinement.
 Moreover, including the pocket during \gls{PO} enhances the quality of the generated poses, as evidenced by lower mean RMSD values and higher percentages of accurate alignments for both \gls{FM-MAPO} and \gls{FM-MAPO}+.